-The 3 approaches to TAM calculations
+The three approaches to TAM calculations

-There are three primary approaches to how to calculate total addressable market: top-down, bottom-up and value theory.
+There are three primary approaches to how to calculate the total addressable market: top-down, bottom-up and value theory.

 The method involves determining the size of the market based on the data of domestic sales of all market players for the billing period (if it is impossible to cover all players – it is enough to take only the large ones making up 80-90% of the market sales).